CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 There are two noticeable trends from this data:

 1. Execution time increases as we increase the size of our vectors
-2. Execution time increases as the we widen distribution of pur input data
+2. Execution time increases as the we widen the distribution of our input data

 The first trend can be easily explained.
 Sifting through a larger number of elements takes longer than a sifting through smaller number of elements.
 For example, here are the results for the three vector sizes when the distribution of random numbers is fixed to between 0 and 100: